Lyon94/100-days-of-code/Round1.md

 Day 9: April 13.

-**Review:** It's been over a week since iI started this challenge.
+**Review:** It's been over a week since I started this challenge.
 I must say it's not been easy(but Hey! nobody said it was gonna be easy, yu know!!).
 At the start, I struggled with power supply and internet connection issues (I'm still battling with it.)
 I guess that's a battle that must be fought for all developers in Nigeria.
 I look forward to solving these problems soon.

 I have consistently taken at least 2 hours daily to do something related to code for the past 9 days.
 I recorded a low gain on one of the days as I was very tired after getting in from an outing.
 I read atleast 10 pages of *Atomic Habits* By James Clear daily (sadly, I think I missed one of those days --- tired day that affected code as well.)
 I tweeted about the things I learnt daily with regards to code (except on the tired day!) and I changed the twitter update for the 100DaysOfX challenge to 3 days per tweet.